New Band Hall Project – Glebe Centre

 We’re working with the Kirkcaldy Gaming Society to give the Glebe Centre a sustainable future as part of a community asset transfer.
 This is a very exciting project for the band which will allow us to take ownership of and breathe new life into a historic Kirkcaldy property.

-There are also some FAQ’s below but if you have any have questions or can offer any support through the community asset transfer process please get in touch at info@dysartband.co.uk
+There are some FAQ’s below but if you have any have questions or can offer any support through the community asset transfer process please get in touch at info@dysartband.co.uk

 The Future of the Glebe Centre – FAQs